-- 3.9.1 Clauses 24 to 32 deal with-
+- 3.9.1 Clauses 22 to 31 deal with-

 - (a) service and publication of documents;

 - (b) extension of time allowed for certain actions;

 - (c) a register of all expropriations;

 - (d) offences and other related matters;

 - (e) the power of the Minister to make regulations;

 - (f) validity of regulations, legal documents and steps under certain circumstances;

-- (g) impact on existing legislation; - (h) repeal of the Expropriation Act; - (i) transitional arrangements and savings; and - (j) the short title and commencement of the envisaged Expropriation Act, 2020. - 3.9.2 Provision is made for the service of documents and the publication of expropriation notices and related documentation which includes the use of radio and television under specific circumstances. - 3.9.3 The Department will be required to establish and maintain a register of all expropriations, which register must be accessible to the public.
-All expropriating authorities will be obliged to provide the Department with copies of all notices of- - (a) contemplated expropriations; - (b) decisions not to proceed with contemplated expropriations; - (c) expropriations; and - (d) withdrawal of expropriations. - 3.9.4 Chapter 9 also deals with offences relating to- - (a) failure to provide information or documentation as prescribed in the Bill; and - (b) wilful furnishing of false or misleading information. - 3.9.5 As far as existing laws dealing with expropriation are concerned, clause 30 proposes that those laws continue to apply to the extent that they are consistent with the provisions of the envisaged Act.
-In the event of a conflict between the envisaged Act and such existing laws, the envisaged Act will prevail. - 3.9.6 The Bill seeks to repeal the Expropriation Act.

-3.9.7 Finally, provision is made for certain transitional arrangements and savings.
+- (g) impact on existing legislation;

+- (h) repeal of the Expropriation Act;

+- (i) transitional arrangements and savings; and

+- (j) the short title and commencement of the envisaged Expropriation Act, 2020.

+- 3.9.2 Provision is made for the service of documents and the publication of expropriation notices and related documentation which includes the use of radio and television under specific circumstances.

+- 3.9.3 The Department will be required to establish and maintain a register of all expropriations, which register must be accessible to the public.
+All expropriating authorities will be obliged to provide the Department with copies of all notices of-

+- (a) contemplated expropriations;

+- (b) decisions not to proceed with contemplated expropriations;

+- (c) expropriations; and

+- (d) withdrawal of expropriations.

+- 3.9.4 Chapter 9 also deals with offences relating to- - (a) failure to provide information or documentation as prescribed in the Bill; and - (b) wilful furnishing of false or misleading information. - 3.9.5 As far as existing laws dealing with expropriation are concerned, clause 28 proposes that those laws continue to apply to the extent that they are consistent with the provisions of the envisaged Act.
+In the event of a conflict between the envisaged Act and such existing laws, the envisaged Act will prevail. - 3.9.6 The Bill seeks to repeal the Expropriation Act and provision is made for certain transitional arrangements and savings. - 3.9.7 Finally, provision is made for the short title and commencement of the envisaged Act.
 The envisaged Act will not apply to expropriations initiated prior to the commencement of the Act.
 Proceedings instituted before the commencement of the envisaged Act for compensation resulting from expropriation must be concluded as if the envisaged Act had not been passed.
 However, the parties may agree that the provisions of the envisaged Act will apply.